SUSE/cap-terraform/aks/README.md

     ```
     - `chart_values_yaml` - filesystem location of the helm chart values yaml for deploying UAA and SCF.

-Note that external-dns needs its own config setup and cannot reuse the values already set for tenant/subscription etc. *Also note the `resourceGroup` here is the resource group where the Azure DNS zone(s) are hosted, it's not the resource group where the cluster will be deployed*.
-The adClientId/Secret in this file do not have to be the same as the client_id/client_secret in step 1 above as long as this SP has sufficient rights to create DNS records in the resource group hosting the DNS zone.
+Note that `external-dns` needs its own config setup and cannot reuse the values already set for tenant/subscription etc. *Also note the `resourceGroup` here is the resource group where the Azure DNS zone(s) are hosted, it's not the resource group where the cluster will be deployed*.
+The `aadClientId/Secret` in this file do not have to be the same as the client_id/client_secret in step 1 above as long as this SP has sufficient rights to create DNS records in the resource group hosting the DNS zone.

-2. In the helm chart values yaml use the following values to allow cert-manager to generate certificates for the ingress endpoints:
+2. In the helm chart values yaml use the following values to allow `cert-manager` to generate certificates for the ingress endpoints:

 ```
 ingress: